thingdom/node-neo4j/README.md

 # Node-Neo4j

 This is a client library for accessing [Neo4j][], a graph database, from [Node.js][].
-It uses Neo4j's [REST API][neo4j-rest-api].

-This library formally supports Neo4j 1.5 through Neo4j 1.9.
+It uses Neo4j's [REST API][neo4j-rest-api], and supports Neo4j 1.5 through Neo4j 2.1.

-It also works well and is tested against Neo4j 2.0, but new 2.0 features like labels and constraints are accessible only through Cypher for now.
+(Note that new 2.0 features like labels and constraints are only accessible through Cypher for now -- but Cypher is the recommended interface for Neo4j anyway.
+This driver might change to wrap Cypher entirely.)

-(Work is underway to redesign this module to support 2.0 only, in order to take full advantage of those features.
-Stay tuned!)

 ## Installation